 Leading companies adopt new sustainability visions periodically to stay relevant and thrive.
 They continuously shift their approach from improving upon today’s business models to imagining what a different, truly sustainable company would look like in the future.

 Sustainable business practices, if part of a company’s broader corporate strategy, are intended to have a beneficial effect on the environment (or the “planet” part of a company’s triple bottom line).
-But what once worked well might now need a retooling, as businesses who have been pursuing green goals for some time tend to adapt their sustainability strategies.
+But what once worked well might now need a retooling; businesses that have been pursuing green goals for an extended period tend to refresh their sustainability strategies on a continual basis.

 Also from the article:

 Companies that have been on the sustainability journey for a decade or more typically evolve their sustainability strategies every five or 10 years.
 They transition from a mostly operational focus in the early days to a strategic focus on providing sustainability solutions to customers.

 Leading companies looking to make a significant positive impact on the future often develop “sustainability vision stories” to help shape these adjustments.
 Common tactics used to guide such aspirational outlooks can include: